forestgeo/ctfs/README.md

 [Richard Condit](conditr@gmail.com)

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-A mimimal package containing the source code of the original CTFS R Package (Richard Condit) in `R/`.
+A branch in development with mimimal package containing the source code of the original CTFS R Package (Richard Condit) in `R/`.
 Files were extracted from their original folders and renamed to preserve their folder source with the format `<FOLDERNAME>_<FILENAME>.R`.

 If you need the original CTFS R Package (Richard Condit) visit <http://ctfs.si.edu/Public/CTFSRPackage/>.